Avirat-Joshi/ClassVault/README.md

 ## Database
 - We have used a student database of our batch for demo purposes.
 - The teacher database on the other hand is a list of some of our professors.
-- The address of students is a randomly generated city out of 16 cities.
+- The address of students is a randomly generated city out of 16 cities so it may or may not match with the state.
 - The marks in marks.csv are randomly generated and do not belong to any student.

 ## 🔗 Github Links